 Merciful father, as we mourn the death of our father, grandfather, uncle, cousin and thank you for his life, we ask you to look upon us with compassion.
 You promised that you are near to the broken-hearted and close to those who are crushed in spirit.
 Draw near to us Lord and may we find comfort in your presence.
 Give rest to our troubled hearts and replace our fear with faith.
 You are the way, the truth and the life.
 Help us to follow you, to know you and to find life in you.
 Through Jesus Christ our Lord, Amen.

 Home going services will be held on Saturday, February 1, 2020 at 11:00am at the First Church of God in Christ.
 To leave the family a message of condolence, please visit www.fordwulfbrunschapel.com

-To send flowers to Sylenthus' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sylenthus George Neal, please visit our floral store.